 Topped Rice is usually served in tall metal bowls, which would seem unpretty at first.
 However, it would change your mind as you eat the beef brisket, which was so tender that the only thing that hindered me from finishing my bowl was the heat, as the topped rice is freshly-cooked.

 I was truly satisfied with the food we had that it made me a lot more curious about their noodles and congee.
-Now I understand why people keeps on coming back to this place.
+Now I understand why people keep on coming back to this place.
 I can't wait to get my hands on another piping hot Beef Brisket! :P

 Le Ching Tea House